(This article may or may not contain affiliate links. What does that mean?)

-Part of the charm and mystique of Salem are the many winding alleys and side streets that, around Halloween, can only lead to double, double, toil and trouble.
+Part of the charm and mystique of Salem are the many winding alleys and side streets that, around Halloween season, can only lead to double, double, toil and trouble.
 For the Harry Potter obsessed among us, it reminded my kids of Diagon Alley, though maybe a little bit brighter and more welcoming.
-Around Halloween, the quaint cobbled streets are teeming with all manner of ghoulish and masked figures, fortune tellers offering to read your palms, magicians tricking crowds with sleight of hand.
-The colonial brick storefronts are bedecked with fake cobwebs, witches' brooms, and black cats.
-And the local cafes and coffee shops sell all the festive fall treats - apple cider, candy corn, and pumpkin-spiced everything.
+Around Halloween, the quaint cobbled streets are teeming with Salem haunted happenings including ghoulish and masked figures, fortune tellers offering to read your palms, and magicians tricking crowds with sleight of hand.
+The colonial brick storefronts are bedecked with fake cobwebs, witches’ brooms, and black cats.
+And the local cafes and coffee shops sell all the festive fall treats – apple cider, candy corn, and pumpkin-spiced everything.

-I'm not a big Halloween fan (I'm more of a Christmas and Thanksgiving kind of gal) but even I found myself getting in the spirit in this little town.
+I’m not a big Halloween fan (I’m more of a Christmas and Thanksgiving kind of gal) but even I found myself getting in the Halloween spirit in this little town.
 The energy is truly infectious and nothing short of magical.

 Getting from L.A. to Boston is really a piece of cake.
-It's pretty easy to find a direct flight on one of the major carriers.
+It’s pretty easy to find a direct flight on one of the major carriers.
 From there, you can rent a car or take public transportation, including the MBTA commuter rail train out to Salem, or catch the Salem ferry into town.
-The ferry takes just under an hour and affords great views of downtown Boston.
+The ferry takes just under an hour and is the best way to see views of downtown Boston.

 We stayed at the Hawthorne Hotel, a historic hotel named after Nathaniel Hawthorne right in the heart of Salem, and had the best time.
 It was walkable to everything, and though the hotel was older, it was very well maintained and cozy.
-There's also a brand new Hampton Inn nearby, and if you're looking for a place to stay with all the bells and whistles, we recommend the Merchant, a stylish boutique hotel in the heart of the town.
+There’s also a brand new Hampton Inn nearby, and if you’re looking for a place to stay with all the bells and whistles, we recommend The Merchant, a stylish boutique hotel in the heart of the town.
 There are also several charming B&Bs and family-owned inns around town as well if that’s more your style.